Indian shares fall as financial stocks, Reliance Industries weigh

 “Most of the positives (easing of COVID-19 restrictions due to fall in daily infections) are already factored in by the market.
 It still looks to be a buy-on-dips kind of market.
 So, at lower levels, we might see some buying coming in and that could give a support to the market,” said Gaurav Garg, head of Research at CapitalVia Global Research.

-ICICI Bank Ltd (ICBK.NS), State Bank of India (SBI.NS) and Reliance Industries Ltd (RELI.NS) were among the top drags on the Nifty 50, losing between 0.6% and 2.1%.
+ICICI Bank Ltd, State Bank of India and Reliance Industries Ltd were among the top drags on the Nifty 50, losing between 0.6% and 2.1%.
 Shares of Reliance have gained in the last five trading sessions out of eight.

-Countering some of these losses were software services firms Infosys Ltd (INFY.NS) and Tata Consultancy Services Ltd (TCS.NS), rising 0.6% and 0.2%, respectively.
+Countering some of these losses were software services firms Infosys Ltd and Tata Consultancy Services Ltd, rising 0.6% and 0.2%, respectively.

 The Nifty IT index was up 0.14%.
 For the week so far, including Friday’s gain, it is up 1.5%.